-Maude Abbott was born in 1869 in St. Andrews East, Quebec.
-Because of the death of her mother and the fact that she had been abandoned by her father, she was raised by her grandmother.
+Maude Abbott was born in 1868 in St. Andrews East, Quebec.
+Because of the death of her mother, she was raised by her grandmother.
 She was one of the first women to obtain a bachelor's degree in arts from McGill University.

 After being refused admission to the McGill Medical School, she attended Bishop's College, from which she received her medical degree in 1894, taking the Senior Prize in anatomy and the Chancellor's Prize for the best examination in the final sessions.

 Following postgraduate studies in Europe, she returned to Montreal where she met the Chair of Pathology at McGill University, Dr. George Adami.
 In 1898, Adami appointed her Assistant Curator of the Medical Museum and sent her to Washington to study the methods of the Army Medical Museum.
 During her trip, she met William Osler at John Hopkins and as she wrote in 1928:

 "He quietly dropped the seed that dominated all my future work... (the) museum work was very demanding and seemed at first a dreary and unpromising drudgery, but, as Dr. Osler had prophesied, it blossomed into wonderful things."

 Osler subsequently asked her to write the section on congenital heart disease for his System of Medicine.
 Her work on this and other projects culminated in her 1936 Atlas of Congenital Cardiac Disease.

 Abbott’s teaching at the Medical Museum began informally in 1901, when Adami suggested to students that those who wished to have specimens demonstrated “should arrange to meet with (Abbott) at hours mutually suitable”.
 Soon, the entire final year class had enrolled in groups on a weekly rotation and, by 1904 “museum demonstration” had become part of the medical school curriculum.